 New York boasts 86 vegan restaurants, a huge number despite a population of 20 million people.

 New York City has 55 vegan restaurants.
 Buddha Bodai, By Chloe, Candle 79, Caravan of Dreams are popular options to explore in New York city.
 Brooklyn is home to several vegan restaurants such as Dun-Well Doughnuts, Jungle Cafe, Little Choc Apothecary, Riverdel.
-Spring Valley’s Caribreeze, Syracuse’s Strong Heart Cafe, Woodstock’s Garden Café on the Green, Albany’s The Brakes Coffeehouse and Provisions are others to visit in the state.
+Spring Valley’s Caribreeze, Syracuse’s Strong Heart Cafe and Woodstock’s Garden Café on the Green are others to visit in the state.